7 REASONS SKILLED TRADES ARE IN DEMAND

 They’re where professional tradespeople are created, teaching hands-on skills used by pros that work in the skilled trades, energy and transportation.
 These fields include industries like automotive, manufacturing, energy, healthcare and technology.

-Trade schools offer post-secondary education to help prepare individuals for these types of careers.1 They typically provide shorter, more affordable and more specialized programming.
+Trade schools offer post-secondary education to help prepare individuals for these types of careers.1 They typically provide shorter, more specialized programming.

 The United States is currently experiencing a skilled labor shortage.
-That means there are a lot of hands-on career opportunities.
+That means there are a range of hands-on career opportunities.

 So keep reading to learn all about trade school, how it compares to traditional college and how to make the right choice for your future!

 What does trade school offer?
-Trade schools—also called career schools, vocational schools or technical schools—offer curricula based on a specific skilled trade.
-Students typically need to have at least graduated high school or have the equivalent of a high school education, like a GED, to attend trade school.
+Trade schools — also called career schools, vocational schools or technical schools — offer curricula based on a specific skilled trade.
+Students typically need to have at least graduated high school or have the equivalent of a high school education, like a GED certificate, to attend trade school.

 Trade schools teach students everything they need to know from the ground up.
 So, in most cases, no prior experience or training is needed.